christian-vorhemus/azure-percept-py/README.md

 audio.close()
 ```

-Type `sudo python3 perceptaudio.py` to run the script.
+Type `python3 perceptaudio.py` to run the script.

 ## Azure Percept Vision samples
 ### Run a machine learning model on the VPU